netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-openshift-sharding.md

 !!! note "Note"
     The label selectors use the language supported by Kubernetes labels.

 If you want, you can change route or namespace labels by editing them later.
-Once you change the labels, router shard is revalidated and based on the change the Citrix ingress controller updates the configuration on Citrix ADC.
+Once you change the labels, router shard is revalidated and based on the change the Citrix ingress controller updates the configuration on Netscaler.

-## Deploy Citrix ADC CPX with OpenShift router sharding
+## Deploy Netscaler CPX with OpenShift router sharding

 To deploy CPX with OpenShift router sharding support, perform the following steps: